riverdays/riverdays.github.io/index.md

 ### Personal Details

-In dragon form, Kindra is approximately 22' feet/7 yalms/7 meters in length, with a limbless serpentine form, aside from a few mildly flexible fins.
+In dragon form, Kindra is approximately 22' feet / 7 yalms / 7 meters in length, with a limbless serpentine form, aside from a few mildly flexible fins.
+She has a bite force of 4,000 psi and swims at speeds in excess of 40 knots.

 She only turns to dragon form when she is out of sight, sleeping in her cave hidden at the bottom of the Ruby Sea.